 Why is a good Google Ads campaign structure important?

 Google Ads is essentially organized into three layers, which are accounts, campaigns, and ad groups.
-Then, each ad group contains a set of similar keywords and ads.

 Let’s look at these elements in more detail.